-Ben Milam Whiskey is named for a larger-than-life Texas freedom fighter who was born in Kentucky, the birthplace of bourbon whiskey.
-Stop in at the distillery tasting room (Tuesday through Saturday), located in the picturesque small town of Blanco that’s known for the spring-fed Blanco River that runs through the center of the community.
-Sample Ben Milam’s hallmark Single Barrel Bourbon that’s just made for sipping, and was a Double Gold winner at the 2017 San Francisco World Spirits Competition.
+Milam & Greene Whiskey is named for a larger-than-life Texas freedom fighter who was born in Kentucky, the birthplace of bourbon whiskey.
+Stop in at the distillery tasting room (Wednesday through Saturday), located in the picturesque small town of Blanco that’s known for the spring-fed Blanco River that runs through the center of the community.
+Pick up a bottle of the limited Distillery Edition Straight Bourbon Whiskey that you can only find at the distillery.

 Although you can't visit the iconic Tito's Handmade Vodka distillery in person, you'll find their products all around town.
 Stock up on Tito's merch at the Austin Visitor Center or stop in at their 2nd Street shop, Love, Tito's for more souvenirs.

 Looking for more Hill Country day trip ideas?
 Explore these 16 Day Trips & 5 Hill Country Towns Worth a Visit!